nilabhumeshsingh/wifi-safety-band-/README.md

 * **BSSID Database Dependency** — Geolocation accuracy relies on an up-to-date mapping of campus access points.
 * **Initial Wi-Fi Handshake Latency** — First-time network association (especially on unsecured or enterprise Wi-Fi) can add a few seconds of delay if the device isn't pre-configured/pre-connected.
 * **Indoor-Only Coverage** — Current version has no GPS fallback, so it is not designed for outdoor/open-campus localization.
-* **No Visibility Feature** — Unlike some safety wearables, this prototype does not currently include a physical visibility aid (e.g., LED, reflective material).

 ---

 ## 🚧 Future Work

 * Add GPS fallback for outdoor localization
-* Implement deep-sleep mode for extended standby battery life
-* Add a visibility feature (LED strip / reflective casing)
 * Finalize and document firmware libraries and core loop logic
 * Pre-cache Wi-Fi handshake to reduce first-connection latency
+*  Implement deep-sleep mode for extended standby battery life

 ---